q3769/conseq4j/README.md

 public interface ConcurrentSequencer {

     /**
-     * @param sequenceKey an {@link java.lang.Object} object whose hash code is used to locate and summon the
+     * @param sequenceKey an {@link java.lang.Object} whose hash code is used to locate and summon the corresponding
-     *                    corresponding sequential executor.
+     *                    sequential executor.
      * @return the executor of type {@link java.util.concurrent.ExecutorService} that executes all tasks of this
      *         sequence key in the same order as they are submitted */